Unimersiv | September 29, 2017

 Flight sims have been used extensively to train pilots, however, unlike the regular “cave simulators,” VR based training with 3D cockpits and 6 degrees of movement freedom can completely immerse a pilot in the situation.
 So realistic can the experience be that trainees may even forget they have a headset on after a few minutes!

 Even desktop based simulators such as DCS World and MS Flight Sim offer very compelling training material inside VR, and professional grade simulators are better still.
-AR based flight simulators push the envelop even further.
+AR-based flight simulators push the envelop even further.
 For instance, Aero Glass is an AR flight assistant that can train pilots while helping them fly better with the aid of a HUD inside a pair of goggles.

 Finally, many traditional commercial flight sims often cost more than the plane itself.
 VR based simulators cost a fraction comparatively, while being compellingly immersive, giving them a decisive cost to benefit advantage.

-We have more than enough Youtube videos of forklift accidents at warehouses to admit that training operators is a real and present issue!
+We have more than enough Youtube videos of forklift accidents at warehouses to admit that training operators are a real and present issue!
 All too often operators will travel at fast speeds, carry excessive loads, backup improperly, park the forklift wrong and cannot communicate with nearby forklifts.
-All of these can easily contribute to workplace accidents and given the huge loads that forklifts and excavators carry, risk of grievous injury is always high.
+All of these can easily contribute to workplace accidents and given the huge loads that forklifts and excavators carry, a risk of grievous injury is always high.

 For instance, the US marines used a modified version of Doom 2 to teach basic combat tactics to new recruits.
 The game America’s Army that came out in 2002 was used as a training and recruitment tool by the US military, too.